rpellerin/dotfiles/README.md

 ### Python 3.5

+If you download Python3 using your package manager (as seen above), you'll likely get a quite old version.
+If you want the latest one, here's how to do it:

 1. Download it from [https://www.python.org/downloads/](https://www.python.org/downloads/)
 2. Extract the tar ball and `cd` to the directory.
 3. Then: